Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Liverpool Q-meter System

 Neural networks provide a powerful framework for improving both the accuracy and precision of polarization measurements extracted from continuous-wave NMR signals, primarily through the reduction of fitting-related uncertainties and, to a more limited extent, certain systematic components.
 By learning highly nonlinear mappings directly from raw detector outputs, these models can be trained to minimize the full polarization covariance across a wide range of experimental conditions.
 Moreover, their ability to generalize beyond the training data enables partial mitigation of some instrumental limitations (jumps in baseline and tune shifts) that are difficult to address using traditional analysis techniques.

 In the specific context of the Liverpool Q-meter, the observed baseline shape, signal lineshape, and amplitude-to-polarization relationship are all influenced by subtle, interdependent instrumental effects.
 Traditional analytical calibration is capable of reaching the lower 1\% uncertainty bound but only under optimal conditions.
 A suitably trained neural network, by contrast, can implicitly capture these complex interactions and correct for them, provided it is trained on realistic data that encodes the full range of instrumental characteristics.
 To achieve this, we require high-quality training data generated from simulations that capture all relevant dependencies and the leading contributions to the full covariance.
+In this regard, the simulated training data are highly tuned and matched to the experimental data with the added benefit that the true lineshape parameters and polarizations are known exactly.

-To generate such training data, an accurate circuit model of the entire Q-meter system—including the oscillator dynamics, transmission-line behavior, probe tuning characteristics, and known sources of systematic error—was implemented (see Sec.~\ref{sec:errors} for a complete inventory of the modeled effects).
+To generate such training data, an accurate circuit model of the entire Q-meter system---including the oscillator dynamics, transmission-line behavior, probe tuning characteristics, and known sources of systematic error---was implemented (see Sec.~\ref{sec:errors} for a complete inventory of the modeled effects).
 By sampling this model over the relevant parameter space, we produced large, physically realistic datasets of the Q-meter circuit behavior (baseline or Q-curve).
-We then add the signal lineshape with various types of noise and tune characteristics (or off tune variations) and perform Monte Carlo (MC) sampling to produce experimentally realistic baseline and polarization data for high statistics training and testing.
+We then add the signal lineshape, various noise components, and tuned or off-tune circuit variations, and perform Monte Carlo (MC) sampling to produce experimentally realistic baseline and polarization data for high-statistics training and testing.
+With highly tuned MC data, the models can be trained to handle moderate residual baseline distortions, phase-mixing effects, and Q-meter-driven false asymmetries.